What Is a Triaxial Test? | Different Types of Triaxial Test

 Triaxial tests are an excellent way of measuring the mechanical properties of soil, rock and granular materials, with results used to solve a wide range of geotechnical engineering problems.

-Ground Coffee - Episode eleven (bishop's triaxal test ).
-Andrew Lees visits the first triaxal testing machine in the UK.
+Ground Coffee - Episode eleven (Bishop's triaxial test ).
+Andrew Lees visits the first triaxial testing machine in the UK.

 The vertical stress to the specimen is then decreased or, more usually, increased by means of the loading ram to cause shear stress to develop in the specimen.
 The difference between the cell pressure and the vertical stress is called the deviatoric stress and it can be increased all the way to shear failure of the specimen.